George Mason University

 George Mason University (GMU) is a public research university in Fairfax County, Virginia, United States.
 Located in Northern Virginia near Washington, D.C., the university is named in honor of George Mason, a Founding Father of the United States.

 The university was founded in 1949 as a northern branch of the University of Virginia.
-It became an independent university in 1972, and it has since grown into the largest public university by student enrollment in Virginia.
+It became an independent university in 1972, and it has since grown into the largest public university in Virginia by student enrollment.
 It has expanded into a residential college for traditional students while maintaining its historic commuter student-inclusive environment at both undergraduate and post-graduate levels, with an emphasis on combining modern professional education with a traditional liberal arts curriculum.

-The university operates four campuses; the flagship campus is in the Fairfax, Virginia area.
+The university operates four campuses; the flagship campus is in the Fairfax, Virginia, area.
 Its other three campuses are in Arlington, Front Royal, and Prince William County.
 It also operates a retreat and conference center in Lorton and an international campus in Incheon, South Korea.
 It is classified among "R1: Doctoral Universities – Very high research activity".
-Since the university's founding, two of its economics professors have received the Nobel Memorial Prize in Economics: James M. Buchanan in 1986 and Vernon L. Smith in 2002.
+Two of the university's professors have received the Nobel Memorial Prize in Economics: James M. Buchanan in 1986 and Vernon L. Smith in 2002.